Surrogacy provides hope to couples who cannot carry a pregnancy to term and deliver a child.

 Assisted Zona Hatching:

-This laboratory procedure performed by the embryologist involves thinning or making a small hole in the zona pellucida that surrounds the embryo (a protective layer).
+This laboratory procedure performed by the embryologist involves thinning or making a small hole in the protective layer (zona pellucida) that surrounds the embryo.
 Before an embryo implants into the uterus, it must “hatch” from the zona pellucida.
 There is some evidence that in some women, the zona may be thickened or hard, restricting the embryo from hatching.
 Thus, by making a small hole in the zona pellucida, the hatching can occur without issue.
-The hatched embryos are then transferred into the uterine cavity.
+The hatched embryo is then transferred into the uterine cavity.

 Embryo Transfer with Ultrasound Guidance:

 The highest quality embryo(s) are transferred to the surrogate’s uterus with ultrasound guidance using a thin, soft catheter which is passed through the cervix and into the uterus.
-This is performed by speculum exam.
+This is performed with the aid of a speculum and requires no anesthesia.

 - Genetic Screening and Chromosomal Screening